Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Enable Developer Options: To enable GPS spoofing, you’ll need to activate the hidden developer options on your device.
 Go to Settings > About Phone.
 Tap the ‘Build Number’ 7 times, and you will get a message informing you that you’re in developer mode.

 Select Surfshark as a Mock Location App: Once you’ve enabled developer options, return to the Surfshark app and tap the arrow to proceed.
-Now tap Open Settings, followed by Select Mock Location App, then SurfShark.
+Now tap Open Settings, followed by Select Mock Location App, then Surfshark.

 Connect to a Surfshark VPN server where the game is not restricted: Both your GPS location and IP address will now match your chosen server location.